Creating a Café Bill Calculator with Python

 Let's just print them all out one after another.
 By convention, constant names that never change are all uppercase, right?
 Okay.
 Run.

-So food will say 87,50.
-Bev will say 62.
-Tip percent will go 20.
+So food—we'll say 87.50.
+Bev—we'll say 62.
+Tip percent—we'll go 20.

 And there you go.
 There are the values.
 Okay.

-You just have to kind of know it exists and then go look it up and copy it when you need it.
-So that'd be like Python Googling format currency.
+You just have to kind of know it exists, and then go look it up and copy it when you need it.
+So that'd be like Python Googling: format currency.
 Let's see how that would work.

-Format currency.
-That's basically it.
+Format currency—that's basically it.
 There it is right here.

 Boom.
-Formatted amount equals dollar sign.
+Formatted amount = dollar sign.
 Boom.

-That's a concatenation.
-Better than round, which doesn't give you the dollar sign.
+That's a concatenation—better than round, which doesn't give you the dollar sign.
 It gives you a number.

 Then you have to CONCATENATE the dollar sign.
 Now it's got to be a string.
 This handles all the stringification.

 In fact, let's try one of these right now.
-Let's say X. That should be 8.50.
-Currency X. And let's print currency X. That should be $8.50.
+Let's say X. That should be 8.50. currency_X.
+And let's print currency_X.
+That should be $8.50.
 Yup.
 It worked.

 So that's good.
 We have that in our back pocket.
-So once we do our, this is a stringification move, right?
+So once we do our—this is a stringification move, right?
 That is a string.

 So you wouldn't do this until you're done with your math, right?
 You can't do math with strings.
-But once you're done with your math, you come in, you know, you want to present it, output it so it looks nice and, you know, looks like money, right?
-You're done with the math.
-So you don't care if it's not a number anymore.
+But once you're done with your math, you come in—you know, you want to present it, output it so it looks nice and, you know, looks like money, right?
+You're done with the math, so you don't care if it's not a number anymore.

 So you must do all your math first.
 All right.
-Now, challenge, carry on.
+Now—Challenge—carry on.

-You got your inputs.
+You've got your inputs.
 Calculate the cafe bill from user input and print the itemized bill.
 Use the currency formatting.

 And here is your constant.
 And now we print all the variables.
-We're, you know, we basically recreating some priority.
+We're, you know, basically recreating some priority.

-Oh, it doesn't.
+Oh, it doesn’t.
 Okay.
-So the total, what we're going to do is now we have to cook up the total.
+So the total—what we're going to do is now we have to cook up the total.

-We should print the tax percent.
-We have the tip percent, the subtotal.
-Let's move the tip percent down.
+We should print the tax_percent.
+We have the tip_percent, the subtotal.
+Let’s move the tip_percent down.

 Then we’ll calculate the tip.
 Then we’ll do the tax.
 Then we’ll add everything together.

-Challenge part B. What you need to do is you've got your inputs, food, bev, tip percent.
+Challenge Part B. What you need to do is—you’ve got your inputs: food, bev, tip_percent.
 You need to add the food and the bev together to get the subtotal.
 Then you need to calculate the tip as a percentage of the subtotal.

 Add that together.
 Then you need to calculate the sales tax as a percentage of the subtotal.
 Don’t tax the tip.

 Okay.
-So calculate the tax before you do the tip and keep them separate.
-In other words, just don't add it all together until you're done.
+So calculate the tax before you do the tip, and keep them separate.
+In other words, just don’t add it all together until you’re done.

 Okay.
 We're back.
 So let's knock it out of the park here.

 And we can log that.
-The idea is we're printing this out as we go.
-It's going to look like a bill, right?
+The idea is—we’re printing this out as we go.
+It’s going to look like a bill, right?
 Coming out just like so.

 Just all these print statements add up to resemble a guest check.
 Okay.
 So that's our subtotal.

 Our tip is 33.88.
 All right.
 Notice we're not getting the double zero on the subtotal because we have not done the formatting on that.
-Although we can, we could actually take care of that as we go.
+Although we can—we could actually take care of that as we go.

-Let's just copy this.
-And when we output tip total, let's turn the tip total into a formatted tip total.
-And let's turn the subtotal into a formatted subtotal.
+Let’s just copy this.
+And when we output tip_total, let’s turn the tip_total into a formatted tip_total.
+And let’s turn the subtotal into a formatted subtotal.

 And print.
 And we're having a big old party here with all that money we're spending.
-Tip total.
+Tip_total.

-Oh, you don't need to do the dollar sign on the tip total because it's built in to the formatting.
+Oh, you don’t need to do the dollar sign on the tip_total because it's built into the formatting.
 Ditto with the subtotal.
 I got the percent on the wrong side.

 That's okay though.
 All right.
 There's your New York sales tax.

-This will be the tax percent.
+This will be the tax_percent.
 Right.
 We're calculating the sales tax.

-And the grand tote is that.
+And the grand_total is that.
 Whoa.
 Yikes.

 Brian McClain